The Dao Family Shares Their Viet-Cajun Crawfish Tradition

 Two decades into this tradition, we've refined the process to a science.
 The day begins with prep: The crawfish are hosed down before going into a large pot of boiling water with corn and potatoes.
 Around the time folks arrive to start on appetizers, the first of the mudbugs have been tossed in the magic sauce and set out on serving trays.
 One thing that is different every time around?
 New faces.

 For Vietnamese people, food—and even more importantly, entertaining—is perhaps the most salient expression of love.
 I can see it in the way my parents pull out all the stops setting up the backyard the night before a boil or how my father labors over a pot of seafood gumbo to accompany the crawfish.
-And no one embodies this idea more than Auntie Van, who works feverishly on new recipes for weeks in advance.
+And no one embodies this idea more than my aunt, who works feverishly on new recipes for weeks in advance.

 It's not clear exactly whom to credit for the "invention" of Vietnamese-Cajun crawfish.
 Nor is it clear what the official recipe should be—as with many other dishes created and riffed on by Vietnamese cooks, who rarely utilize recipes, Viet-Cajun crawfish is a moving target.
 But there's no denying the fact that Houston's many crawfish restaurants (now a crowded field of contenders) have evolved the dish into its next iteration, building off that original seasoning technique with tasty innovations in both ingredients and forms.